Air Fryer Stuffed Peppers

 Step 2: Brown a pound of ground beef before adding the chipotle cerveza mixture.
 Cook until a spatula leaves a trail.

 I used the new Instant Pot Air Fryer and Pressure Cooker combo to make these air fryer stuffed peppers.
-So you’ll notice in the photos above I prepared the chipotle cerveza ground beef directly in the Instant Pot before air frying.
+So you’ll notice in the photos below I prepared the chipotle cerveza ground beef directly in the Instant Pot before air frying.
 You can definitely use a pan over medium-high heat, though.

 Pro tip: When the recipe says brown the ground beef, it means let it hang out on both sides to develop some color before crumbling to finish cooking.
 I’ll spare you the rants from my sweet chili ground beef and brussels sprouts or loaded ground beef and potatoes and just say—leave that beef alone!